Identity Theft Prevention Tips

 - Shred "convenience checks" your credit card company sends out.

-- Review your financial statements thoroughly
+- Review your financial statements thoroughly.

 - Review credit card activity frequently.
-Check online activity once a
+Check online activity once a week.
+ID thieves often check to see if a credit card works by making a small purchase.

-Review your credit report once a year
+- Review your credit report every three months.

-- Close unused credit card accounts
+- Close unused credit card accounts.

 - Do not cosign with a friend or family member on a credit/debit card

-- Do not give anyone your credit/debit cards or PIN numbers
+- Do not give anyone your credit/debit cards or PIN numbers.

 - Never leave credit card receipts or carbons behind.
-Insist on taking
+Insist on taking the carbons, too

-- Maintain a list of all credit card accounts and emergency phone
+- Maintain a list of all credit card accounts and emergency phone numbers.

-- Credit scores between credit bureaus should be within 50 points of
+- Credit scores between credit bureaus should be within 50 points of each other.

-- Consider using a credit monitoring service to alert you when someone
+- Consider using a credit monitoring service to alert you when someone applies for credit in your name..

 - Consider lowering your credit card limit.